 Use real compostable bags supplied by your council and put them in the food waste.

 Recycling can be a complicated task, especially if your council doesn't provide enough information.
+It can be difficult to know if you're buying an eco-friendly product that will be recycled in your region.
 People don't always have the time to seek out every detail, so being aware of the resources around you will help no end.

 Have you got anymore tips that you want to share?
 Add them to the comments below and let's help to share the knowledge.